Compare

 | You know the spend; you want it lower | Tokani — performance-priced reduction |

 | Both — visibility plus reduction | Run them side-by-side.
-They don't conflict; TokenTra observes, Tokani sits in the request path |
+They don't conflict. |

 | You're early-stage and want one tool | Start with Tokani — the bill drops day one.
-Add a dashboard once you scale to multi-provider |
+Add a dashboard once you scale to multi-provider. |

 See your savings number